To help your family estimate what your college costs might be at Hamilton, you can use MyinTuition or our Net Price Calculator.

 The amount committed to the annual financial aid budget.

-Percentage of Class of 2020 students receiving Pell Grants.
+Percentage of Class of 2024 students eligible for Pell Grants.